ForgeRock/forgeops/cicd/tekton/smoke/README.md

-# Tekton smoke Test
+# Tekton Smoke Test

-Runs a smoke test deployment every time a commit is made to the forgeops repo.
+This sample pipeline runs a smoke test deployment every time a commit is made to the `forgeops` repo.

-## Pipeline overview
+## Pipeline Overview

 The `./install-pipeline.sh` script installs the pipeline and all other required elements in the `tekton-pipelines` namespace.

-Note: The smoke pipeline is configured to trigger automatically when there's a push event in the master branch of our repo https://stash.forgerock.org/scm/cloud/forgeops.git.
-You must provide the webhook secret as a k8s generic secret named `git-webhook-secret` using `secret` as the key for the entry.
+The smoke test pipeline is configured to trigger automatically when there's a push event in the master branch of our repo, https://stash.forgerock.org/scm/cloud/forgeops.git.
+You must provide the webhook secret as a Kubernetes generic secret named `git-webhook-secret`, using `secret` as the key for the entry.
 You must use the same secret when creating the webhook.
-In addition to the secret, update `ingress.yaml` with the FQDN of your trigger endpoint.
+In addition to creating the secret, you must update the `ingress.yaml` file with the FQDN of your trigger endpoint.

 You can use the following command to create the secret: